allebone/help.omni.af.mil/docs/PEX/Training.md

 Sortie Type Report

 Concept.
-The Sortie Type Report al ows you to compare scheduled sortie types to actual sortie types, by squadron, within a date range.
+The Sortie Type Report all ows you to compare scheduled sortie types to actual sortie types, by squadron, within a date range.

 Permission Roles.
 You need the Basic User role to view the report.
 You need the Flight Scheduler role or Administrator role to enter actual sortie types into the schedules.